mathie/nanowrimo/_drafts/my-favourite-interview-question.md

   there will be one at their peer, or they're directly querying the roots.
 If any of these intermediates have a valid cached answer, they can give it to you without violating their agreement.

+* Recursion.
+This is how the layering becomes effective.
+When you make a DNS request to your local server where it doesn't have the answer in its local cache already, you have two options:

+  * ask it to point you in the direction of a name server that is more likely to have an answer; or

+  * have it ask the question of the next name server up the chain, find out the answer for you, and pass that answer back to you.

+  The latter is recursion and it's what makes the caching so effective.
+If one person using a recursive name server asks for `www.example.com`, then the server finds it out on their behalf and caches the answer.
+Next time a different client asks the same question, the answer is already in the cache.

 This does, of course, result in 'eventual consistency', and often the consistency is in terms of hours.
 It's not uncommon for the time to live to be a